hunteke/temoa/docs/source/Documentation.rst

 =======

-This manual, in both `PDF`_ and `HTML`_ form, is the official documentation of the Temoa Project.
+This manual, in both `PDF`_ and `HTML`_ form, is the official documentation of Tools for Energy Model Optimization and Analysis (Temoa).
 It describes all functionality of the Temoa model, and explains the mathematical underpinnings of the implemented equations.

 Besides this documentation, there are a couple other sources for Temoa-oriented information.
-The most interactive is the `mailing list`_, and we encourage any and all Energy Economy Optimization (EEO) related questions.
+The most interactive is the `mailing list`_, and we encourage any and all questions related to energy system modeling.
 Publications are good introductory resources, but are not guaranteed to be the most up-to-date as information and implementations evolve quickly.
 As with many software-oriented projects, even before this manual, `the code is the most definitive resource`.
 That said, please let us know (via the `mailing list`_, or other avenue) of any